git/git/po/README.md

 perl -pi -e 's/(?<="Project-Id-Version: )PACKAGE VERSION/Git/' XX.po
 ```

-Once you are done testing the translation (see below), commit the result
+Once you are done testing the translation (see below), cummit the result
 and ask the l10n coordinator to pull from you.